-The primary purpose of the HPPC test is to periodically verify how the 1s Discharge Pulse, 10s Discharge Pulse, 5s Regen Pulse, and Available Energy for a given test article compare to the appropriate targets identified in Table 1.
+The primary purpose of the HPPC test is to periodically verify how the 1s Discharge Pulse, 10s Peak Recharge Rate, and Available Energy for a given test article compare to the appropriate targets identified in Table 1.
 To achieve this purpose, several calculations are required based on the acquired test data.
 At a minimum, the following data need to be captured during the HPPC test for successful comparison with the targets:

 - 1. Temperature of the test article during the HPPC test. - 2.
 Cumulative capacity (Ah) removed at the end of each 10% increment based on rated capacity, defined at beginning of life and fixed throughout life testing. - 3.
-Cumulative capacity (Ah) removed at the end of each discharge pulse within the HPPC profile.

-- 4. Measured voltages at the start, at 1 second, and at 10 seconds for the discharge pulse and at the start, and at 5 seconds during the regen pulse within the HPPC profile. - 5.
-Measured currents at the start, at 1 second, and at 10 seconds for the discharge pulse and at the start, and at 5 seconds during the regen pulse within the HPPC profile.
+Cumulative capacity (Ah) removed at the end of each discharge pulse within the HPPC profile. - 4.
+Measured voltages at the start and end of both the discharge and regen pulses within the HPPC profile. - 5.
+Measured currents at the start and end of both the discharge and regen pulses within the HPPC profile.

 From these data, the analysis methodology described herein can be used to determine the BSF-scaled values that are to be compared with the targets.
 Temperature data are useful to collect during HPPC testing, especially if the performance of the test articles is strongly affected by ambient conditions.
 Temperature is also a useful diagnostic tool if anomalous data are identified.
-The measured cumulative capacity data are related to the measured energy removed at a 5 kW rate from the Constant Power test (Section 4.3).
+The measured cumulative capacity data are related to the measured energy removed at a 750 W rate from the Constant Power test (Section 4.3).
 The capacity data are also used to establish the percentage of rated capacity removed from Vmax{op}.
 From the measured voltages and currents, pulse resistance values are calculated at each 10% increment and subsequently used to identify the corresponding pulse power capabilities.
-The pulse power capabilities at each 10% increment are then related to the cumulative energy removed at a 5 kW rate.
+The pulse power capabilities at each 10% increment are then related to the cumulative energy removed at a 750 W rate.